 Step 8: Allow Proper Drying Time

-Step 9: Lightly Sand Between Coats (Optional)
+Step 9: Lightly Sand Between Coats (for oil-based paint)

 Step 10: Apply the Second Coat

 The second coat is crucial for achieving a uniform, durable finish.
 Follow the same painting sequence as the first coat, paying special attention to any areas that appear uneven.
 Apply the paint with smooth, even strokes, ensuring consistent coverage across the entire door.
+For water-based paints, wait about 4 hours between coats.
+For oil-based door paints, allow up to 24 hours before applying the next coat.

 Step 11: Final Inspection and Touch-ups